juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 Puppet: Version 4.0+

-(Note: While the style guide maps to Puppet 4.0, many of its recommendations apply to Puppet 3.0.x and up.)
+(Note: While the style guide maps to Puppet 4.0, it also applies to Puppet 3.0.x and up when using the future parser.)
+[TODO: "many recommendations apply to 3.0+, even w/legacy parser?]

 ## 1. Terminology